 Command / Params Cmp Description create-cluster no Precondition: the /mars/ filesystem must be mounted and it must be empty.
 The kernel module must not be loaded.
 Postcondition: the initial symlink tree is created in /mars/.
-Addition- ally, the /mars/uuid symlink is created for later distribution in the clus- ter.
+Additionally, the /mars/uuid symlink is created for later distribution in the cluster.
 It uniquely indentifies the cluster in the world.
 This must be called exactly once at the initial primary.
 Hint: use theip= option if you have multiple interfaces. join-cluster \$host no Precondition: the /mars/ filesystem must be mounted and it must be empty.
 The kernel module must not be loaded.
-The cluster must have been already created at another node \$host .
-A working ssh connection to \$host must exit (without password). rsync must be installed at all cluster nodes.
-Postcondition: the initial symlink tree /mars/ is replicated from the remote host \$host , and the local host has been added as another cluster member.
-This must be called exactly once at every initial secondary. leave-cluster no Hint: use theip= option if you have multiple interfaces.
-Precondition: the /mars/ filesystem must be mounted and it must con- tain a valid MARS symlink tree produced by the other marsadm com- mands.
+The cluster must have been already created at another node \$host.
+A working ssh connecttion to \$host must exit (without password). rsync must be installed at all cluster nodes.
+Postcondition: the initial symlink tree /mars/ is replicated from the remote host \$host, and the local host has been added as another cluster member.
+This must be called exactly once at every initial secondary node.
+Hint: use theip= option if you have multiple interfaces. leave-cluster no Precondition: the /mars/ filesystem must be mounted and it must contain a valid MARS symlink tree produced by the other marsadm commands.
 The kernel module must be loaded.
 The local node must no longe be member of any resource (see marsadm leave-resource).
 Postcondition: the local node is removed from the replicated symlink tree /mars/ such that other nodes will cease to communicate with it after a while.
-The local /mars/ filesystem may be finally destroyed.
-In case of an eventual node loss (e.g. fire, water,) this may be used. on another node \$helper in order to finally remove \$damaged from the cluster via the command marsadm leave-clusterhost=\$damaged force. wait-cluster no See section 4.3.2.
+The local /mars/ filesystem may be manually destroyed afterwards (if you like).
+In case of an eventual node loss (e.g. fire, water,) this must be used. on another node \$helper in order to finally remove \$damaged from the cluster via the command marsadm leave-clusterhost=\$damagedforce. wait-cluster no See section 4.3.3.
 Command / Params Cmp Description